sysadmin-info/sysadmin.info.pl/content/en/blog/full-guide-for-conky-with-themes-cava-and-tilda.md

 ---
-title: "Full guide for conky with themes, cava and tilda."
+title: Full guide for conky with themes, cava and tilda.
 date: 2020-05-15T17:29:15+00:00
-description: "Full guide for conky with themes, cava and tilda."
+description: Full guide for conky with themes, cava and tilda.
 draft: false
 hideToc: false
 enableToc: true